21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Key AI Features:

-• DeepPRIME XD — deep-learning noise reduction integrated into RAW demosaicing (processes at the RAW level, not post-export)
+• DeepPRIME XD, deep-learning noise reduction integrated into RAW demosaicing (processes at the RAW level, not post-export)

-• AI ReTouch — intelligent object and blemish removal
+• AI ReTouch, intelligent object and blemish removal

-• Smart Lighting — AI-assisted highlight/shadow recovery
+• Smart Lighting, AI-assisted highlight and shadow recovery

-• ClearView Plus — AI haze and mist removal
+• ClearView Plus, AI haze and mist removal

 Platforms: Windows, macOS

-Pricing: Essential $139 (perpetual) | Elite $229 (perpetual) | Subscription available (DxO pricing)
+Pricing (verified July 17, 2026): Essential from $139 (perpetual) | Elite (PhotoLab 9) around $239.99 (perpetual) | Subscription available (DxO pricing)

 ProsCons

-DeepPRIME XD denoise operates at the RAW level — better color fidelity than post-export AINo mobile app, no web version, no iPad support
+DeepPRIME XD denoise operates at the RAW level, better color fidelity than post-export AINo mobile app, no web version, no iPad support

-Lab-measured optical corrections for 2,000+ camera/lens combos — nothing else comparesNo generative AI (no fill, no expand, no sky replacement)
+Lab-measured optical corrections for 2,000+ camera/lens combos, nothing else comparesNo generative AI (no fill, no expand, no sky replacement)

 Perpetual license keeps long-term cost lowDAM/cataloging features are basic compared to Lightroom

-Completely offline — maximum privacySmaller community and fewer third-party presets
+Completely offline, maximum privacySmaller community and fewer third-party presets

 Privacy/Licensing Notes: All processing is entirely local.
 No cloud dependency.
 DxO does not upload any user images.
 Full commercial use rights.
 EXIF metadata fully preserved.